AARP Life Insurance Review 2025: Is It Worth It for Seniors

 Verdict: ❌ Only consider if you’ve exhausted all other options

 This type of life insurance product is marketed aggressively on TV — no health questions, guaranteed acceptance, fixed premiums for life.
-But here’s what they don’t emphasize:
+The most famous is Colonial Penn, hands down.
+But here’s what neither party wants to make very clear/emphasize:

-• 2-year waiting period: If you die from natural causes in the first 2 years, your family gets no death benefit — just a refund of premiums and 10% interest.
+• 2-year waiting period: If you die from natural causes in the first 2 years, your family gets no death benefit — just a refund of premiums and 10% interest with AARP/NYL.

-• High cost per $1,000: You’re paying a steep price for convenience.
+• High cost per $1,000: You’re also paying a very steep price for convenience (no health questions at all).

-We’ve talked to seniors who were healthy enough to qualify for better coverage — and no one ever told them.
-They assumed this was the only choice.
+We’ve talked to seniors who were healthy enough to qualify for immediate, full 1st day coverage — and no one ever told them.
+They assumed this was the only choice because of their less than ideal health struggles.

 The result?
-They end up overpaying by thousands of dollars over the life of the policy.
+They end up overpaying by thousands of dollars over the life of the policy and potentially placed their family in a very stressful position if death occured unexpectedly.

 We regularly compare AARP policies to top-rated carriers like Mutual of Omaha, Transamerica, and Foresters.
 Here’s how AARP stacks up: